Enduring Stockpile

 As of 2025, the most common warhead in the nuclear arsenal is the W76, installed on the majority of UGM-133 Trident II SLBMs.
 The only weapon capable of exceeding a 500 kiloton yield is the B83 gravity bomb, delivered by the B-2 Spirit.
 All are thermonuclear weapons, but the vast majority of weapons derive over 80% of their yield from fission of the primary and tamper, greatly increasing fallout.

 Bomber weapons include strategic B61 and B83 gravity bombs, AGM-86 ALCM and several hundred spare warheads.
 The tactical weapons consist of 800 tactical B61 gravity bombs and 320 nuclear warheads for Tomahawk missiles.

 The START II Treaty called for a reduction to a total of 3,500 to 3,000 warheads, but was not ratified by the Russian Duma.
 The replacement 2002 Strategic Offensive Reductions Treaty delayed reductions to 2012, with a limit of 2,200 operationally deployed warheads.
 The New START treaty signed in 2010 commits to lowering that limit to 1,550 warheads, and was ratified by the Russian Duma on 26 January 2011.
+On 5 February 2026, the treaty officially expired.